RomainSabathe/qmk_dz60/README.md

 ## Shift as a dedicated layer

 In this implementation, Shift is not used in a standard manner.
 Instead of sending a "SHIFT" message, it changes layer entirely.
+On the one hand, this
+allows to define completely new keys.
+For instance, we can define a key where `{` is the behaviour in lowercase, and `(` is the behaviour in upper case.
+Try finding that key on a normal keyboard,... it doesn't exist!
-This can cause unexpected behaviours like:
+But on the other hand, it can also cause unexpected behaviours like:

 - In software like Gimp or Google Presentations, holding Shift and clicking on multiple objects to select them all won't work.
+It's as is `Shift` is not pressed.
 - If used in combination with other layers (like the PGRM layer), the keyboard can sometimes get stuck in "Shift" layer.
 Hitting Ctrl+w to close 1 tab in your browser will actually close the entire browser, as if Ctrl+Shift+w had been pressed.

-This two things alone are fairly cumbersome so I might change this in the future.
+These two things alone are fairly cumbersome so I might drop the idea of "Shift as a layer" in the future.

 ## [WIP] "Magic key" to change between layouts